Duke Thomas (character): Batman & The Signal

 Duke returns to the Batcave to bring his new theory to Bruce when the bat-computer is hijacked by someone calling himself Gnomon.
 He shows them a live broadcasts of The Narrows overrun with innumerable metahumans, all chanting Duke's name, as they wreak havoc across the city.
 Gnomon reveals that he is the one creating the metahumans.
 Gnomon claimed to have created the metahumans for Duke as a gift, asking Duke to join him.
-Duke and Bruce head out as Batman & The Signal to stop the villain.
+Duke and Bruce head out as Batman and Signal to stop the villain.

 When Batman and The Signal arrive on the scene the Batfamily are spread thin.
 The duo split up, with Duke making his way to confront Gnomon at Gotham Proper.
 Signal arrived at Gotham Proper just as Detective Aisi and the GCPD cleared the area, and the two enter the building to confront Gnomon together.
 In the solar observatory, Gnomon reveals he is Duke's father and that years ago his mother, Elaine, fled to Gotham to hide Duke from him.
 Signal can sense everything Gnomon says is true due to their genetic connection but summons the resolve to stop Gnomon anyway.
 Signal, with the help of Detective Aisi, manages to defeat Gnomon, who manages to escape capture.

-The next day, after a breakfast with the Batfamily, Bruce congratulates Duke on a successful first day before Duke goes to see his still jokerized parents.
-Duke then meets up with Detective Aisi, ready to start a new day and get back on the job as the Signal.